NPraglin/Twitter-API-Work/README.md

 ## 2) followUserFromID
 <p>
-desc: Scrapes a google-spread sheet column and follows the user ID's from the column.
+desc: Scrapes a google-sheet column and follows the user ID's from the column.
+(Added by the previous script)
 <br>
 tech used: Node, Needle, GoogleSheets API, Twitter V2 API
 </p>